-The recent 12 months have brought a revolution in our lives as citizens, as workers, as drivers.
-In addition to a deep impact in a very practical sense – i.e. movements, frequencies, work ways – there has been at least an equally significant impact on the way we question our lives, on the relationship we have with our respective communities and with the entire planet.
-The incentives to ask new questions or to recalibrate some existing questions, that have been induced by the pandemic framework, have been inserted in a track of reasoning that comes from further afield, and we are talking about questions on the relationship between economic system and society, the role of companies in the community, the relationship between production chains and natural resources, also placing them in a future perspective where it’s important drawing more in-depth assessments on impacts and balances.
+The past 12 months have brought a revolution to our lives as citizens, workers, and motorists.
+In addition to a profound practical impact – namely, on travel, social interactions, and work arrangements – there has been an equally profound impact on our way of questioning our lives, our relationship with our respective communities, and the entire planet.
+The stimulus to ask new questions or recalibrate existing ones induced by the pandemic has merged with a line of thinking that goes back further, focusing on questions about the relationship between the economic system and society, the role of companies in communities, and the relationship between production chains and natural resources, also looking ahead to assess impacts and balances more deeply.

-Leafing through the pages of the main economic newspapers, we can see today how the reference to the ESG component, an Anglo-Saxon acronym that stands for Environment, Society and Governance, has become pervasive.
-The way in which companies are assessed for bank credit or investment has incorporated this logic, which seeks to examine the key traits of every single company in these areas.
+Browsing through the pages of leading economic newspapers, we see how the reference to the ESG component, an Anglo-Saxon acronym for Environment, Society, and Governance, has become pervasive.
+The way companies are evaluated for bank loans or investments has incorporated this logic, seeking to thoroughly examine the key characteristics of each company on these aspects.

-The automotive industry and mobility in general, with all the players directly or indirectly involved, is invested by these factors that require a profound reconsideration from the bottom to the top of every company, up to the ropes and to the most intimate nerves of the entrepreneurs who guide them, if present.
+The automotive and mobility sector, with all the actors directly or indirectly involved, is affected by these dimensions, calling for a deep reconsideration that extends to the top of companies, down to the core and most intimate aspects of the entrepreneurial individuals who lead them.

-The social topic (S of Society in ESG) highlights a set of equally important and stimulating issues such as, for example, the rebalancing of the workforce in terms of gender: like many other areas, the automotive industry has several opportunities related to a reconsideration of the potential of female gender in many of its working positions, even in top positions.
-Another current issue is the respect of privacy: for an industry that rightly cares about customer data, also to increase the degree of personalization in its offers and interactions, it has become more essential to be able to ensure an adequate balance that does not end up generating intrusions into people’s private lives with annoying situations.
+The social front (S in Society in ESG) brings to the forefront equally important and stimulating themes, such as gender workforce balance.
+Like many other areas, the automotive sector has many opportunities related to a reconsideration of the potential of the female gender in many of its job positions, even in leadership roles.
+Another extremely current issue is that of privacy compliance: for a sector that rightly values customer data for the purpose of personalizing its offerings and interactions, it has become more delicate to ensure an adequate balance that does not lead to intrusions into people’s private lives with annoying situations.

-The governance topic (G of Governance in ESG) travels into many highly topical strands.
-For example, company ethics can encompass a wide range of situations such as the prevention and management of dishonest behaviors by employees or competitors that can generate damage to the company or the customer.
-In the area of mobility, there are undoubtedly extremely thorny issues such as insurance, tax, actual mileage of used vehicles and so on, which can benefit from an upgrade in formalization and transparency to safeguard them.
-The ethical issue should then be framed in an extended perspective along the entire supply chain and services, for which the company is increasingly called to actively and scrupulously verify that the entire upstream activities respect certain obligations and parameters.
+The governance front (G in Governance in ESG) unfolds into several highly relevant areas.
+Consider, for example, the company’s ethics, which can encompass a wide range of situations, such as the prevention and management of fraudulent behavior by employees or competitors that can harm the company or its customers.
+In the mobility sector, there are undoubtedly extremely sensitive areas, such as insurance, taxation, real vehicle mileage, and so on, which can benefit from an upgrade in terms of formalization and transparency for safeguarding purposes.
+The ethical front should also be seen in an extended perspective along the entire supply chain and services, where companies are increasingly called upon to actively and scrupulously verify that the entire upstream range of activities complies with certain constraints and parameters.

-RESET is an initiative of Quintegia in collaboration with Findomestic Banca, which aims at increasing the degree of attention and awareness on these issues by promoting virtuous behaviors and profitable interactions, starting from the development of the already important dimension of social responsibility, sense of company and relationship with the territory that car dealers have always shown, projecting the challenge in a new framework of elements and activities that will deeply characterize the business of the upcoming years.
+RESET(official page here) is an initiative by Quintegia in collaboration with Findomestic Banca, aimed at increasing attention and awareness on these issues by promoting virtuous behaviors and productive interactions, starting with the already important dimensions of social responsibility, the sense of enterprise, and the relationship with the territory that auto dealers have always demonstrated.
+This initiative projects the challenge into a new framework of elements and activities that are destined to profoundly characterize the business of the coming years.